cmprsk/valkyrie/_posts/2016-06-01-VALKYRIE-is-active-as-of-today.markdown

 * Informed consent
 * Referral to treatment

-The study is looking forward to ANVISA for the documentation to start patient accrual.
+P.S.: At the end of June we decided to postpone the beginning of patient accrual in order to perform internal evaluations.

 ### References: